netobserv/netobserv.github.io/content/posts/2025-01-23-cli_whats_new_1.8.md

 ### Operate in the Background
 The `--background` option allows you to start a flow or packet capture without connecting your terminal to the **collector pod**.
 This enables you to let the capture run in the background while you work on something else.
 You can check the capture's progress using the `follow` command.
-The capture will end automatically when either maximum bytes (50MB) or time (5m) is reached.
+The capture is ending automatically when either maximum bytes (50MB) or time (5m) is reached.
 You can update these accordingly using the `--max-bytes` and `--max-time` options.
 The `stop` command also allows you to end the capture manually.
 In both cases, the collector pod keeps running to let you download the output locally using the `copy` command.
 Once the job is complete, you `cleanup` everything.